31omii/car-parking/readme.md

 ## Potential Improvements

-- [ ] Replace hardcoded paths with `argparse` or a `config.yaml`
+- Replace hardcoded paths with `argparse` or a `config.yaml`
-- [ ] Add a live frame counter and FPS display
+- Add a live frame counter and FPS display
-- [ ] Swap SVM for a lightweight CNN or MobileNet for better generalization
+- Swap SVM for a lightweight CNN or MobileNet for better generalization
-- [ ] Add support for live webcam / RTSP camera streams
+- Add support for live webcam / RTSP camera streams
-- [ ] Export occupancy logs to CSV with timestamps
+- Export occupancy logs to CSV with timestamps
-- [ ] Build a simple web dashboard using Flask + OpenCV streaming
+- Build a simple web dashboard using Flask + OpenCV streaming

----

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---